IBM-Bluemix-Docs/containers/cs_versions.md

 {: #17_before}

 <table summary="Kubernetes updates for versions 1.7 and 1.6">
-<caption>Table 1.
-Changes to make before updating the master to Kubernetes 1.7</caption>
+<caption>Changes to make before you update the master to Kubernetes 1.7</caption>
 <thead>
 <tr>
 <th>Type</th>